mjmlab/pyinseq/docs/Tutorial.md

 `pyinseq`

 - Demultiplexes a file of Illumina reads.
+- Writes separate trimmed versions of the files (no barcode, no transposon sequence).
-- Maps the reads to the genome.
+- Maps the trimmed reads to the genome.

 ### Specialized tasks